Olympic officials' household items set for charity

 More than 7,000 household items used during the Olympics and Paralympics by officials and journalists are to be donated for use by homeless people and those in need.

 Eighty tonnes of items including bedding, crockery and kitchen utensils will be collected from 13 university halls of residence in London.

 Recipients will include east London community centres, prison leavers and youngsters leaving hostels.

-Various charities are set to benefit.'Huge challenge'
+Various charities are set to benefit.